 These are a fantastic set of results for the class of 2021, a group of students who have been a pleasure to have in our school throughout their education.
 As a staff, it has been a privilege to watch them grow and to support and encourage each young person towards this success.

 We are very proud of the rich diversity of our students and recognise that whilst not every pupil can achieve A* or A grades, our positive ethos of ASPIRE, ensures that every student is given the opportunity to achieve above and beyond what they or others may believe they are capable off.
 We value the achievements of all our staff and students who have worked tirelessly over the last number of years and we are delighted to celebrate their success today.”

 Paying tribute to our schools success, our principal David Hampton explained “At Strabane Academy we are absolutely delighted in terms of our GCSE results.
 Our exceptional A levels results have been backed up with more impressive GCSE results in terms of adding value to the pupils’ abilities, with the great majority of our pupils obtaining 5 or more GCSE’s at A* – C including English and Maths.

-Within our Selective stream: 92% of all pupils achieved 5 or more A*-C grades and 89% achieved 7 or more A*-C grades.
+- Within our Grammar stream; 100% of all pupils achieved 5 or more A*-C grades at GCSE including English and Maths.